saxtonjosh/comp313_mddn321_A2/README.md

 ## Instructions on how to play the game

-Use wasd or arrow keys to move.
+Use WASD or arrow keys to move.

-Use space to jump.
+Use Space to jump.

-Use s or arrow down or c to crouch .
+Use S or arrow down or C to crouch

-Use  s or arrow down combine with ad or arrow left right to move while crouching( you can't jump while crouching).
+Use S or arrow down combine with A & D or arrow left right to move while crouching (you can't jump while crouching)

-Use e to pickup item, use exit gate, diffuse bomb
+Use E for actions (e.g. pickup item, use exit gate, diffuse bomb)

+Use R to restart the current level

 To win the game you collect the key and open the door to the next level.
 Please aware that there are dangers around.